 Explore Helsinki with a Local!

-Day With A Local team is looking forward to show you around Helsinki during your visit.
+The Day With A Local team is looking forward to showing you around Helsinki during your visit.
 Are you looking for a premium shore excursion?
 We will come to meet you right in the port.
 Between your flights we can meet at the airport, or in the beginning of your longer stay we can meet in your hotel lobby.
 You don’t have to search for us – we come to meet you where it is most convenient for you.
 With us you will have a worry-free visit.
 Book your Day With A Local already today!

-What to see with a Local
+What to see with a Local in Helsinki?

-- Visit the highlights of Helsinki as Senate Square and surroundings, Rock Church (Temppeliaukio Church, Church of the Rock) – we take you there when it is expected to be the least crowded during your visit!
+- Visit the highlights of Helsinki as for example Senate Square and surroundings, Rock Church (Temppeliaukio Church, Church of the Rock) – we take you there when it is expected to be the least crowded during your visit!

 - Add interesting neighborhoods nearby the city center to your itinerary, as Kallio, Wooden Vallila and Wooden Käpylä.